mdshohidulislam1486/next-level-assignment-2/README.md

 # next-level-assignment-2

-# Instruction for how to use this app on local computer
+# Instruction for how to use this app on a local computer

 - First clone the repository to your local computer
 - We assume you have VS code and node installed in your computer